 - The fact that those investments were made in the context of an integrated North American marketplace.

-- Adjusting for new opportunities outside of North America will take time.
+- Adjusting for new opportunities outside of North America.

-CVMA and its members will continue to contribute to the discourse with the government of Canada on trade agreements such as the CETA, NAFTA and other bilateral agreements to ensure Canada’s auto industry is accorded the full economic benefits of expanded international trade.
+CVMA and its members will continue to contribute to the discourse with the government of Canada on trade agreements to ensure Canada’s auto industry is accorded the full economic benefits of expanded international trade.